sjkp/Alexa.NET.APL/README.md

 ## Creating a Layout Document
-Alexa.NET.APL has a set of APL components so that creating layouts is entirely within the C# object model All properties are of Type `APLValue&lt;T&gt;` - which allows you to specify an absolute value or an APL data binding expression for each property
+Alexa.NET.APL has a set of APL components so that creating layouts is entirely within the C# object model All properties are of Type `APLValue<T>` - which allows you to specify an absolute value or an APL data binding expression for each property
 ```csharp
 new Layout(new[]
 {